 AWS Lambda vs EC2: Comparison of AWS Compute Resources

 Cloud Foundry Foundation, a non-profit organization that overlooks the open-source cloud computing projects, conducted a global survey recently consisting of 550 users.
-The survey results made it evident that 31% which is 169 of them are already using serverless architecture.
+The survey results made it evident that 31% which is 169 of them are already using a serverless architecture.

 When further asked which platform they are using, 77% said AWS Lambda.
-FaaS services like AWS Lambda are becoming popular since they enable an organisation to develop scalable software and applications than server-based applications, for example, EC2.
+FaaS services like AWS Lambda are becoming popular since they enable an organization to develop scalable software and applications than server-based applications, for example, EC2.

 EC2 requires management and provisioning of the environment.
 Each EC2 instance runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
 In contrast, what AWS Lambda requires is enough system resources and dependencies to run a specific program.

 Also, AWS Lambda enables you to create portable code blocks for easy development, testing and deployment.
 That’s a winning trifecta!